boutproject/BOUT-dev/manual/sphinx/user_docs/laplacian.rst

 ~~~~~~~~~~~~~

 This scheme was introduced for BOUT++ by Michael Løiten in the `CELMA code
-<https://github.com/CELMA-project/CELMA>`_ and the iterative algoritm is detailed in
+<https://github.com/CELMA-project/CELMA>`_ and the iterative algorithm is detailed in
 his thesis [Løiten2017]_.

 The iteration can be under-relaxed (see ``naulin_laplace.cxx`` for more details of the